 Dr. Springer is also the owner of Hidden Ivy Psychology Consulting.
-Launched in 2015, Hidden Ivy Consulting is her private consulting platform for offering seminars, community based lectures, training events, public speaking engagements, and individual and group consultation related to her areas of expertise.
+Launched in 2015, Hidden Ivy Consulting is her private consulting platform for offering seminars, community based lectures, training events, public speaking engagements, and consultation related to her areas of expertise.

 As a practicing psychologist, Dr. Springer favors an integrative, trans-theoretical approach to therapy, using a wide range of approaches and the best of the research to inform clinical decision-making.
 In Dr. Springer’s view, reclaiming and embracing the creative process in the practice of Psychology promotes clinical innovation, benefits patients and allows psychologists to operate at their full potential.
 Her new Psychology Today blog, “Free-range Psychology,” proposes that integrative practice is the future of the field.